Exhibitions

 ‘Since my childhood, planetariums all over the world have fascinated me.
 Their job is to arouse curiosity and wonder about the great cosmic questions.
 It has been a dream to create a work that not only reinforces this fascination, but also opens up new ways of understanding our place in the universe.
 COSMIC THREADS is one of my most complex works, inviting the audience to explore the connections between science, art, and our shared future - a future that must be rethought in light of the climate crisis.
 In the iconic space of Planetarium, the dream has become reality.’

-COSMIC THREADS is the first phase of Planetarium's ambitious permanent exhibition on space travel and space technology; Space T/R. The second phase is expected to open in the first quarter of 2025.
+COSMIC THREADS is the first phase of Planetarium's ambitious permanent exhibition on space travel and space technology; To Space and back.
+The second phase is expected to open in the first quarter of 2025.

 The exhibition has been realised with support from Aage og Johanne Louis-Hansens Fond, A.P.
 Møller Fonden, Augustinus Fonden, Thomas B. Thriges Fond, William Demant Fonden, Otto Mønsteds Fond and Louis Petersens Legat.